fallen-icarus/cardano-loans/README.md

 burner identities *before* they are used.
 The process is very similar to trying to identify fake twitter accounts or fake github starts.
 To highlight this, consider how a malicious person might mass-produce burner identities.
-The most cost effective way to "farm" burner identities is to create a bunch of new identities and have them lend to each other.
+The most cost effective way to "farm" burner identities is to create a bunch of new identities and have them lend to each other in order to create credit histories for those identities.
 In other words, most burner identities will have only dealt with other burner identities.
 This characteristic creates a lot of possible red-flags to look for:

 - Is this identity used for other DeFi activities, aside from just lending/borrowing?
 Most users will likely use the same staking credential across all DeFi DApps; this is especially true for the